Keyboard shortcuts

 Class niji.Color

-The class niji.Color represents an RGBA color. it can be used to perform certain manipulations on colors.
+The class niji.Color represents an RGBA color.
+It can be used to perform certain manipulations on colors.
 All color manipulations use the Oklab perceptual color space, so while some results may appear unexpected through an RGB lens, they should look good.

 All color fields in the theme parameter of the module application handler are also instances of niji.Color.